 The Michigan Cyber Civilian Corps (MiC3) is a group of trained cybersecurity experts who volunteer to provide expert assistance to enhance the State’s ability to rapidly resolve cyber incidents when activated under a Governor declared State of Emergency.
-The group includes volunteers from government, education, and business sectors.

 The MISSION of MiC3 is to work with government, education, private sector organizations, and volunteers to create and implement a rapid response team to be activated under a Governor declared cyber State of Emergency and to provide mutual aid to government, education, and business organizations in the State of Michigan.